NYC Housing Court is accepting filings of court cases. Appearances may either be adjourned or occur remotely.

 Since March 16th, 2020, NYC Housing Court has been adjourning (postponing) most appearances in regular housing court.
-Cases may be adjourned multiple times during the length of the crisis.
-Additionally, the court is not scheduling conferences or hearings in pending eviction cases in which a tenant is not currently represented by an attorney; these cases are postponed until further notice.
+Cases may be adjourned multiple times.
 If a case has been scheduled, all parties will be notified of adjourned dates by postcard.

 Parties do not have to go to a courthouse to appear in a case.
 For information on how to appear remotely, visit: https://www.nycourts.gov/courts/nyc/civil/corona/operating_plan.shtml

 Because some cases are being heard remotely by the Court, tenants should discuss with a lawyer before giving their email address, if it is requested by their landlord or housing court.